II-Quixote-II/EV-market-Dashboard/README.md

 In March 2022, the Russo-Ukranian War drove crude oil to $130/Barrel.

 * Did annual sales grow disproportionately during the 2022-2023 period, if so, did budget and Mid-range segments also show more disproportionate growth compared to luxury segments?
 Indicating that fuel cost savings may be a secondary purchasing consideration
 * Do body types that are traditionally associated with high fuel consumption, such as Trucks, and SUVs see higher adoption rates in the 2022-2023 time periods?
-Suggesting that people are replacing ICE rather than purchasing an additional vehicle, if so, is this trend consistent throughout periods not impacted by severe oil shocks?
+Suggesting that people are replacing ICE (Internal Combustion Engines) rather than purchasing an additional vehicle, if so, is this trend consistent throughout periods not impacted by severe oil shocks?
 * Can a measurable Demand Elasticity, in relation to how sensitive each segment's sales volume was to oil price movement between 2020-2026 be calculated?

 Charts: